Diary of an iPad (3) Owner

 Having an iPad with a cellular data connection instantly raises the overall utility of the device.
 Because it takes it from a device that works best in the comfort of a home or coffee shop Wi-Fi connection and turns it into a device that works virtually anywhere your feet will take you.

 This tablet is extremely portable.
 And its software makes it usable as a work and entertainment device.
 These are the things that excite me most about the iPad.
 And I don’t mean this specific new iPad that I am using to write these very very words.
 I mean the iPad as a product category — as the next generation of devices where things are versatile, robust, and yet simpler.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.